wesen1/ac-gema-mode/README.md

 Installation
 ------------

-Copy the ac-gema-mode.cfg file and the ac-gema-mode folder to your AssaultCube scripts folder.
+Download the ac-gema-mode.cfg file from the latest release and copy it to your AssaultCube scripts directory.
 Then restart the game.
+The scripts directory is usually located at one of these places:

+- Windows (Installed via installer): `<install directory>/scripts` (Default = `C:\Program Files (x86)\AssaultCube`)
+- Linux (Downloaded from AssaultCube website): `<path to unzipped AssaultCube_v1.2.0.2 directory>/scripts`

 Usage